zaplatynski/fsm-packagetype/index.md

 ## Disclaimer

-FirstSpirit is a trade mark by the [e-Spirit AG](https://www.e-spirit.com). sMaven is a trademark of the [Apache Software Foundation](https://www.apache.org).
+FirstSpirit is a trade mark by the [e-Spirit AG](https://www.e-spirit.com).
+Maven is a trademark of the [Apache Software Foundation](https://www.apache.org).